marcelorodrigo/docker-kohana/README.md

 Loading your Kohana application inside the image
 -----------------------------------------------

 This image can be used as a base image for your application.
-Create a new `Dockerfile` in a new folder and put your  your
-Kohana root folder with the following contents:
+Create a new `Dockerfile` in a new folder and put your Kohana root folder with the following contents:

     FROM marcelorodrigo/apache-php-kohana
     RUN rm -rf /app